vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 It will be seen from the plan that the east side was unlike the other sides of the platform and shows that it and its superstructure faced that directioṇThe max imum height preserved of its moulded walls is 4’ [122 cm] and is found in the west wall.
 This seems to be nearly half of the original height of the platform.
 Though the upper half of its walls has fallen down, it appears from the terracottas picked up from the d´ebris, to have been covered with decorative tiles of at least three types, some of them probably arranged in string courses.
 One type is represented by what may be styled bird terracottas. [. . . ]

-The centre of the platform was originally occupied by a superstructure, very little of which has now surviveḍIt is 43’ 6” [13.30 m] square at the base.
+The centre of the platform was originally occupied by a superstructure, very little of which has now survived.
+It is 43’ 6” [13.30 m] square at the base.
 Immediately below each side of this square is a foundation wall, 6’ [1.80 m] thick. [. . . ] Of the superstructure only the lowermost moulding has been preserved, which is nearly two feet high.
 (Bhandarkar 1920, 135 f.)

 The original temple of the Gupta period may have been of brick, but, as ob served by Bhandarkar (op. cit.
 138), ‘to the second period of additions charac terised by the introduction of stone work, or possibly to a period slightly later, belong the remains of a stone toraṇa exhumed in front of the mound’.
 It is this toraṇa which is the subject of this article.